BuddyJack/collectd-write_json/README.md

 ### Other formats
 Despite it's name ```write_json``` has been extended to support other output formats.
 Currently key-value pairs and CSV have been implemented.
-Examples:
 ```
 time=1432287744.65 host="myhost" plugin="interface" plugin_instance="eth2" type="if_octets" \
   type_instance="" interval=1078853632 value=0 dsname="tx" dstype="derive" dsmin=0.0 dsmax=None